 Please thoroughly read through the pages about the Companion Paws Therapy Dog program before you complete a Registration or Application.

-Companion Paws Canada pets are not Service Dogs or Guide Dogs.
-Therapy Dogs are trained and tested in therapy obedience.
+Companion Paws dogs are not Service Dogs or Guide Dogs.
+Companion Paws dogs are designated Therapy Dogs.
+Companion Paws Therapy Dogs are trained, assessed and tested in therapy companion obedience.
 Interaction with a Therapy Pet provides therapeutic, motivational, educational and recreational benefits to enhance quality of life.
-Therapy pets DO NOT share the public access rights granted to service pets and may be denied admittance to public places.
+Therapy pets DO NOT share the same public access rights granted to service pets and may be denied admittance to public places.
 Companion Paws Canada pets do not have special privileges beyond those granted to any other pet in public places, on public transportation or in private buildings such as apartment blocks where the keeping of pets is restricted or prohibited.

 In the near future, TLC’s Companion Paws will be working with Canada’s Airlines, while also working to have our Companion Paws Personal Therapy Dogs recognized through Public Access bylaws and the Housing Act.

 We offer 2 Companion Paws programs for Therapy Dog certification;

 - TLC’s Companion Paws Personal Therapy Dog Adoption Program

 - TLC’s Companion Paws Therapy Dog Program for Owners/Handlers Certifying their Own trained dogs for Personal, Assisted or Visiting Therapy.

 Through our Companion Paws program process, we assess and test 3 types of Animal Assisted Therapy Dogs;